lvdmaaten/lvdmaaten.github.io/cv/index.md

 ## Research

 My main research interests are in machine learning and computer vision.
-In particular, I am interested in embedding models, dimensionality reduction, large-scale weakly supervised learning, and visual reasoning.
+In particular, I am interested in embedding models, large-scale weakly supervised learning, visual reasoning, and cost-sensitive learning.

 ---